ozoidemi/ePaper_guest_dashboard/README.md

 ### Flashing the device

-This could be as much fun as having a dentist appointment for a root canal while suffering from explosive diarrhea.
+This could be as fun as having a dentist appointment for a root canal while suffering from explosive diarrhea.

-I hope it isn't for you.
+Hopefully your fun won't be of *that* kind.

 ESP32 devices can be very temperamental when it comes to ESPHome flashing.
 One way around is to connect the soon-to-be-flashed device directly to the ESPHome Host.